gammu/gammu/docs/manual/config/index.rst

 ++++++++++++++++++++++++++++

-Gammu can be configured for multiple phones (however only one connection is used at one time, you can choose which one to use with :option:`gammu --section` parameter).
+Gammu can be configured for multiple phones (however only one connection is used at one time, you can choose which one to use with :option:`gammu -s` parameter).
 Configuration for phones on three serial ports would look like following: